ban-m/reconstruct_mito_genome/README.md

 Note: We used BK010421.1 as the reference genome except pacbio_ler and ler_ler where we used JF729100 as the reference genome.

-For those interestead in the raw data, I attach a link to the tar.gzed file containing all of the result;

-- The result of the synthetic data is [Here](https://mlab.cb.k.u-tokyo.ac.jp/~ban-m/mitochondria_assembly/simulated_data_result.tar.gz)(1.9G).
-- The result of the real data is [Here](https://mlab.cb.k.u-tokyo.ac.jp/~ban-m/mitochondria_assembly/disassembly.tar.gz)(16G).

 ## Reproducibility

 ### Synthetic dataset